Phase retrieval via overparametrized nonconvex optimization: nonsmooth amplitude loss landscapes: Introduction

+In parallel, in \Cref{sec:phasecut}, we study an alternative smooth formulation of \eqref{eq:unreg_gen_sqrt} as a optimization problem over spheres based on the PhaseCut approach of \cite{Waldspurger2015}.
+This is interesting practically because it avoids all issues of nonsmoothness; even if we know a nonsmooth nonconvex landscape is benign in some sense, algorithm design is more complicated, and there are few algorithmic convergence guarantees in the literature.
+Furthermore, this smooth formulation connects the semidefinite matrix sensing problem to a class of \emph{synchronization} problems for which there has recently been much interest and many nonconvex landscape results in the optimization, control theory, and dynamical systems communities.
+We give (\Cref{thm:landscape_phasecut}) deterministic landscape guarantees nearly identical to those (\Cref{thm:landscape_sqrt}) for the original nonsmooth problem \eqref{eq:unreg_gen_sqrt}.

-In \Cref{sec:stats}, we show the usefulness of these deterministic landscape results in proving high-probability statistical guarantees for the ordinary phase retrieval problem.
-In particular, in \Cref{sec:subG}, we give a result, \Cref{thm:finite_subG} (parallel to \cite[Thm.~3]{McRae2025preprintb}), for phase retrieval with general sub-Gaussian measurements; only a constant (rather than logarithmic as in \cite{McRae2025preprintb}) level of overparametrization is necessary to ensure statistically optimal recovery (in terms of sample complexity).
-This confirms the benefits of choosing the nonsmooth loss function in \eqref{eq:unreg_gen_sqrt}.
+We then demonstrate, in \Cref{sec:stats}, the power of our deterministic landscape tools for obtaining statistical guarantees.
+For clarity and brevity we focus on the rank-$1$ ordinary phase retrieval problem, although our deterministic tools apply to general semidefinite matrix sensing problems.
+In \Cref{sec:subG}, we give a result (\Cref{thm:finite_subG}, parallel to \cite[Thm.~3]{McRae2026a}) for phase retrieval with general sub-Gaussian measurements; only a constant (rather than logarithmic as in \cite{McRae2026a}) level of overparametrization is necessary to ensure statistically optimal recovery (in terms of error and sample complexity) with high probability.
+This gives theoretical justification to using the nonsmooth loss function in \eqref{eq:unreg_gen_sqrt} as well as its smooth reformulation over spheres.

-Finally, we show that, with some additional regularization, we can obtain theoretical guarantees for infinite-dimensional phase retrieval; our \Cref{thm:infdim} in \Cref{sec:infdim} gives statistically optimal (with respect to sample complexity and bias) recovery results for phase retrieval with Gaussian measurements in a general Hilbert space.
-Although currently limited to Gaussian measurements, this result could be a step toward guarantees for nonparametric phase retrieval in, for example, a reproducing kernel Hilbert space framework.
+Finally, we show that, with some additional regularization, we can obtain theoretical guarantees for infinite-dimensional phase retrieval: our \Cref{thm:infdim} in \Cref{sec:infdim} gives optimal recovery results for phase retrieval with Gaussian measurements in a general Hilbert space.
+Although our assumptions are idealized, this result is a potential step toward principled and practical algorithms for phase retrieval in infinite dimensions (particularly in reproducing kernel Hilbert spaces), which is a topic of significant recent interest (see \Cref{sec:relwork}).